langchain-ai/langchain/templates/anthropic-iterative-search/README.md

 # anthropic-iterative-search

+This template will create a virtual research assistant with the ability to search Wikipedia to find answers to your questions.

-This package is heavily inspired by [this notebook](https://github.com/anthropics/anthropic-cookbook/blob/main/long_context/wikipedia-search-cookbook.ipynb).
+It is heavily inspired by [this notebook](https://github.com/anthropics/anthropic-cookbook/blob/main/long_context/wikipedia-search-cookbook.ipynb).

 ## Environment Setup

-TODO: What environment variables need to be set (if any)
+Set the `ANTHROPIC_API_KEY` environment variable to access the Anthropic models.

 ## Usage